kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 It is a good fit when you have an app in any language supported by [Cloud Native Buildpacks](https://buildpacks.io/) (Java, Node.js, Go, Python, .NET) and want a clear path from local development to a working prototype in the SAP BTP context — all without writing a Dockerfile.

+For this example, use a Spring Boot application that exposes a REST API for managing movies, storing data in BTP Object Store.

 ## Prerequisites

 - SAP BTP, Kyma runtime enabled